ansys/pyfluent/doc/source/user_guide/meshing/new_meshing_workflows.rst

     meshing.current_workflow

 ..
 Note::
-   The ``current_workflow`` method raises an attribute error when no workflow is initialized.
+   The ``current_workflow`` property raises an attribute error when no workflow is initialized.

 Mark as updated